 The plan will be written using the following guidance.
 Each plan will be bespoke and written for every individual case.
-The plan should have the child's safety, privacy, and dignity as paramount.
+The plan should have the child's safety, privacy, and dignity as paramount alongside the child's views and wishes about their preferences for care (when it can be given).
+Where this is not possible the parent/carer's views on care delivery should be documented.